utshomax/postman-docs/src/pages/docs/collections/running-collections/working-with-data-files.md

 You may encounter errors when Postman attempts to read your data file during a collection run.
 If this happens, you can take the following steps:

 * Ensure your data file is formatted as either CSV or JSON.

-* To ensure the correct encoding of your data file, open the file in a text editor and save it in a different format.

 * If you want to retain numbers with leading zeros, open the file in a text editor and wrap the number in double quotes as follows: